 In December 2017, Rita met with Calcutta Rescue, a Non Governmental Organisation (NGO) in Kolkata, India.
 The charity provide free Western healthcare to the city’s poor.
 Rita hopes to work alongside the organisation offering free acupuncture and Chinese medicine therapies.

-Rita is a member of The Acupuncture Society.
+Rita is a member of The Acupuncture Society and the British Acupuncture Federation.

 Rita’s home clinic in Crouch End.